downloadpgm/hadoop_singlenode_yarn_dockerized/README.md

 It is used to scale a single Apache Hadoop cluster to hundreds (and even thousands) of nodes.

 ## Steps to Build Hadoop image

-To build an image to run this HDFS single node, follow the steps below :
 ```shell
 $ git clone https://github.com/mkenjis/apache_binaries
 $ wget https://archive.apache.org/dist/hadoop/common/hadoop-2.7.3/hadoop-2.7.3.tar.gz